 Hang it in your closet.
 Hang it from your floor joists.
 Heck, just drape it unfolded over a couch.
 Just make sure that wherever you put it won’t make your golf screen dirty, otherwise you’ll have to look into these cleaning options.

-Use An Iron or Steamer
+Use A Steamer

 Tension Your Screen